History of Jordan Almonds

 by Jon Prince

-For the origin of confetti we must look back to the ancient Romans, who celebrated births and marriages with the distant ancestors of today's confetti.
-But until the renaissance they - and other sweets - were made with honey.
-The introduction of sugarcane into European kitchens in the XVth century marked the beginning of the modern era for confetti.
-In the renaissance, as in antiquity, confetti was not just for ceremonial use.
+For the origin of confeti, we must look back to the ancient Romans, who celebrated births and marriages with the distant ancestors of today's confetti.
+But until the Renaissance, they - and other sweets - were made with honey.
+The introduction of sugarcane into European kitchens in the XVth century marked the beginning of the modern era for confeti.
+In the Renaissance, as in antiquity, confetti was not just for ceremonial use.
 They were real sweetmeats made of candied fruits, or, as we learn from a manuscript of 1504, with almonds, dried fruits, aromatic seeds, hazelnuts, pine nuts or cinnamon, covered with a hard coating of sugar.
 And they were habitually served not only at wedding banquets but also at many important meals.

-Although our Amorini Hearts & Jordan Almonds are not made in Italy, we carry a vast array in different sizes and packages that are ideal for any celebratory event.
+Although our Jordan Almonds are not made in Italy, we carry a vast array in different sizes and packages that are ideal for any celebratory event.